-The primary mission of the Athens-Clarke County Central Communications Division is to provide the vital and necessary communications link between the citizens and emergency service providers in Athens-Clarke County.
+The primary mission of the Athens-Clarke County Central Communications Division is to provide the vital communications link between the citizens and emergency service providers in Athens-Clarke County.
 The Central Communications Division is headed by Captain John Radford.
 The division is staffed by a captain, an operations coordinator, a training coordinator, four communication supervisors, and 27 communications officers and senior communications officers.
 The Central Communications Division is responsible for the dispatch responsibilities for the Police Department, Athens-Clarke County Fire Department, and Clarke County Sheriff’s Office.
 Central Communications Division staff answer incoming emergency 9-1-1 calls and non-emergency calls for the Police Department.

 The Central Communications Division is vital to our public safety mission as well as the safety of our officers.
 The Communications Center operates 24 hours a day, seven days a week.

 Athens-Clarke County Central Communications was originally established when then Athens City Police and Clarke County Dispatch Centers combined with the unification of the City of Athens and Clarke County Governments on January 14, 1991.
 Central Communications is a division of the Athens-Clarke County Police Department.
 Funding for the division is primarily received through the Emergency Number Fund and is supplemented by the Athens-Clarke County Government to cover expenses not covered by the fund.

 Central Communications uses an enhanced Emergency Telephone Number System (9-1-1) so citizens can easily access emergency services.
 The system provides communications personnel with the name, address, and telephone number of landline callers.
 Learn more about the equipment and services provided by Central Communications.